elastic/cloud-on-k8s/docs/quickstart.md

     kubectl port-forward service/quickstart-es 9200
     ```

+2. In another shell, get the credentials and request the Elasticsearch endpoint:

+    * A default user named `elastic` was automatically created.
+Its password is stored as a Kubernetes secret:

+    ```bash
+    PASSWORD=$(kubectl get secret quickstart-elastic-user -o=jsonpath='{.data.elastic}' | base64 --decode)
+    ```

-2. In another shell, request the Elasticsearch endpoint (skipping the certificate verification for now):
+    * Request the Elasticsearch endpoint (skipping the certificate verification for now)
     ```bash
     curl -u "elastic:$PASSWORD" -k "https://localhost:9200"
     ```